kaiserk108/Contract/Contract.md

 nuances and requirements, so I am able and willing to modify this document to suit the needs of each project.

-In summary, The Client is contracting CSS Wizardry Ltd. to complete work outlined within this document and/or other documents in accordance with agreed briefs, specifications, costs and deadlines.
+In summary, The Client is contracting Craft Digital Ltd. to complete work outlined within this document and/or other documents in accordance with agreed briefs, specifications, costs and deadlines.